Healthcare Software Testing Methodologies for HIPAA Compliance

 - Rules for a pre-existing condition are many and complicated.
 For example, the exclusion period for pre-existing conditions can be 6, 12, or 18 months, depending on the circumstances.
-These rules are complicated, but compliance must be tested for.
+These rules are complicated, but compliance must be tested.

 - Rules concerning family members are also varied and complicated.

-We have been testing healthcare software, and focusing on pharmacy management software systems for years and wanted to share a few notes from our testing experience during that time.
+We have been testing healthcare software, managing healthcare software quality assurance, and focusing on pharmacy management software systems for years and wanted to share a few notes from our testing experience during that time.

 - First of all, data needs to be precise.
 Since the software deals with medicine, incorrect data could result in a wrong dosage and have serious consequences, even death.
 So, we have to pay a lot of attention to data verification.

-- Second, usability testing is very important.
+- Second, usability testing is a very important part of the QA testing process.
 Some features or user scenarios are executed by pharmacists or nurses hundreds or thousands of times per day.
-So any inconvenience in these scenarios is critical.
+So, any inconvenience in these scenarios is critical.
 In addition, pharmacists don’t want to use a mouse for frequently executed tasks.
 They expect to use only a keyboard with lots of shortcuts.

-- Pharmacy management systems also need to communicate with other systems, e.g. insurance systems and welfare systems.
-These systems will confirm or reject the transaction, so communication needs to be stable and reliable.
+- For overall system testing, pharmacy management systems also need to communicate with other systems, e.g. insurance systems and welfare systems.
+These systems will confirm or reject the transaction, so the communication needs to be stable and reliable.

-Finally, you need to be familiar with their business.
-Domain knowledge is a necessity otherwise you are just pushing buttons.
+Finally, you need to be familiar with their business and what pharmacy software is intended to do.
+Healthcare domain knowledge is a necessity.
+Otherwise, you are just pushing buttons.

-XBOSoft’s healthcare software testing services and quality assurance consulting are based on years of experience working with our clients to understand and improve the quality of their life-critical products, including Software as a Service (SaaS) products and electronic health records (EHR) and electronic medical records systems along with mobile applications.
+XBOSoft’s healthcare domain testing services and quality assurance consulting is based on years of experience working with our clients to understand and improve the quality of their life-critical products, including Software as a Service (SaaS) products and electronic health records (EHR), and electronic medical records systems along with mobile applications.
 In addition to EHR, our healthcare domain expertise and experience goes deep and broad, from automated drug dispensing machines to pharmacy management, EMAR, and EPCS with mobile apps syncing in the field.

-Over the last ten years, we’ve been serving healthcare software clients and have gained the expertise to provide comprehensive healthcare software testing.
-Our software testing services enable you to focus on your business while we worry about test coverage, cross-platform, multi-device, and multi-browser compatibility.
+Over the last ten years, we’ve been serving healthcare software clients, working on their healthcare domain projects for testing, and have gained the expertise to provide comprehensive healthcare software testing.
+Our healthcare software quality assurance and software testing services enable you to focus on your business while we worry about test coverage, cross-platform, multi-device, and multi-browser compatibility.